-The instinctive thing to do, when faced with care of a malnourished dog, is to feed it more.
-While providing more nutritious food is indeed a large part of care and recovery for malnourished dogs, there are precautions that need to be taken and important information to be aware of when caring for a malnourished dog.
-Read on to ensure you provide the appropriate care for a dog experiencing malnourishment.
+The instinctive thing to do, when faced with the care of an emaciated dog, is to feed them more.
+While providing more nutritious food is indeed a large part of care and recovery for underfed dogs, there are precautions that need to be taken and important information to be aware of when caring for a malnourished dog.
+Read on to ensure you provide the appropriate care for a dog in this situation.

 Malnourished dogs are defined as dogs that have lost 10% or more of their body weight and are suffering extreme undernourishment.
 They are thin, and hip and rib bones are usually prominent.
 Malnourished dogs may suffer from lethargy, dehydration, skin conditions and symptoms of organ or neurological compromise.
 Malnourishment is usually the result of a serious lack of food being provided to the dog, but can also occur when food is provided but is of a poor quality that does not meet the nutritional requirements of the dog, or when a medical condition exists preventing the dog from making use of nourishment provided.
 When a dog is deprived of required nutrients, either through lack of food, or food deficient to meet their requirements, the dog's metabolism will slow down and organs will adjust their functioning.

-Once medical conditions are addressed, restoring the dog to health weight will require providing them with an appropriate recovery diet.
-It is often a good idea to record the dog's weight and diet, such as the amount of food provided, how often, amount consumed, and any illness experienced.
+Once medical conditions are addressed, restoring the dog to a healthy weight will require providing them with an appropriate recovery diet.
+It is often a good idea to record the dog's weight and diet, such as the amount of food provided, how often, the amount consumed, and any illness experienced.